pghvlaans/sbotools/man-md/sbofind.1.md

     cd /usr/ports; make search name=$search_term display=name,path

 on a FreeBSD system.
-If the repository includes a *TAGS.txt* file, that will be used to find additional results.
+If the repository includes a *TAGS.txt* file, these tags are searched to generate additional results.

-If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, the script will exit with a diagnostic message.
+If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, the script exits with a diagnostic message.

 ## OPTIONS